-Homemade Syrup That Treats Digestive Problems
+Homemade Syrup for Digestive Problems

 Below, learn how to make this simple remedy in order to stop flatulence, bloating, heartburn, heavy digestion and other digestive problems.

 We need the following ingredients and amounts to make this homemade syrup:

 We will now tell you about the properties of the ingredients used in this medicinal syrup.

 Lemons are citrus fruits that improve digestion.
 Lemons make the process of fat absorption easier and they also neutralize excess acid in the stomach.
 Because of this, lemons are ideal for fighting heartburn and stomach heaviness as well as other digestive problems.